gerardesca/soccer_schedules/README.md

  - The images of the competitions must be uploaded in the *images/competitions* folder.
  - The images of the countries must be uploaded in the *images/flags* folder.
  - If you change any of the records in the db.py file you must run the init.py script again.
+ - You can add the time zones you want in the settings file in the *TIMEZONES_FOR_IMAGE* variable
+ - You can choose the language: Spanish or English for the generation of images in the settings file in the *LANGUAGE* variable

 # Production
 You can join the [Telegram Group](https://t.me/data_ball) where the broadcasts of the main soccer leagues are published.